• Skip to primary navigation

 Recipe ingredients

 Napa cabbage is wonderfully suited to salads, and this recipe is no exception.
-It is crunchy yet softer than green or white cabbage, so you will not have to rub it before using it in a salad.
-If you would like to make a simple napa cabbage salad one day, try it with this yogurt dressing; it is just amazing!
+If you would like to make a simple napa cabbage salad one day, try it with this Yogurt Dressing; it is just amazing!
 Or make these Asian Napa Cabbage Rolls.

 Nuts: Whole almonds and sunflower seeds.
-I always use whole almonds because they stay crunchy, but slivered toasted almonds work, too.
-Donโ€™t skip toasting the nuts and sunflower seeds - your ramen napa cabbage salad wonโ€™t taste as good without it.
+Donโ€™t skip toasting them - your ramen napa cabbage salad wonโ€™t taste as good without it.

-Olive oil: Use mild olive oil and taste it before you make the dressing.
+Oil: Use neutral-tasting oil like canola or mild olive oil and taste it before you make the dressing.
 If the olive oil is too strong, it might overpower the other flavors.

 See the recipe card for full information on ingredients and quantities.